-Mingus Mapps, a public policy consultant and former employee in Portland’s Office of Civic Life, will run against his former boss City Commissioner Chloe Eudaly, in a special runoff election this November.
+Mingus Mapps, a public policy consultant and former employee in Portland’s Office of Civic Life, has defeated his former boss City Commissioner Chloe Eudaly, in Tuesday's General Election.

 Stories this photo appears in: